 In this type of testlet, students navigate through the testlet on their own.
 Students may move through the testlet using a mouse, tab key and enter key on a keyboard, or with switches.
 If the student can engage with the content but cannot move through screens or enter their own answers, the teacher may move through the screens and record the student’s answers on their behalf.

-Computer-administered testlets are used when the knowledge and skills being tested can be assessed directly by computer and the student is capable of interacting with the system directly and selecting their own answer, using assistive devices or other supports as needed.
+Computer-delivered testlets are used when the knowledge and skills being tested can be assessed directly by computer and the student is capable of interacting with the system directly and selecting their own answer, using assistive devices or other supports as needed.

 Common test features